nonanonyorg/nonanony/cloudflare/README.md

 }
 ```

-Run it using:
+Run it using (this merges wrangler.jsonc with wrangler.local.json):
 ```
-wrangler deploy --config wrangler.local.json
+wrangler deploy
 ```